 - Academic Workshops

-Sponsored by the International Law Society (ILS) and the International Programs, the JD-Ambassador Program is designed to create ongoing relationships between JD and international LLM students, to ensure a smooth transition to Northwestern Law for LLM students and to provide network opportunities post graduation.
+Sponsored by the International Law Society (ILS) and the International Programs, the JD-Ambassador Program Office is designed to create ongoing relationships between JD and international LLM students, to ensure a smooth transition to Northwestern Law for LLM students, and to provide professional network opportunities.
 JD Ambassadors provide information about life at Northwestern Law and serve as resources for academic programs, the city of Chicago, and ongoing social activities.
 LLM students in return can provide practical insight and knowledge about markets outside the United States, share a wealth of experience with JD students, and contribute significantly to the continuing social vibrancy at Northwestern Law.

 - Global Café

-Global Café is an informal weekly gathering of international students during both the fall and spring semesters.
+Global Café is an informal gathering of international students during both the fall and spring semesters.
 It provides a retreat for students to take a break between classes, chat with fellow classmates and enjoy a cup of coffee and cookies.
-This is a great occasion for LLM students to meet one another and interact with the diverse members of the law school community.
+This is a great occasion for LLM students to meet one another and interact with the diverse members of the Law School community.

 - Global Village

 Global Village is one of the largest and most popular annual community events held at Northwestern Law.
-The event is tailor-made for international LLM students tofeature, showcase, and share their unique cultures and heritages.
-Students have often prepared food, dressed up in costumes, used décor,, and designed activities for others in the Northwestern Law community to experience a taste of their culture.
+The event is tailor-made for international LLM students to feature, showcase, and share their unique cultures and heritages.
+Students have often prepared food, dressed up in costumes, used décor, and designed activities for others in the Northwestern Law community to experience a taste of their culture.
 Past performances at Global Village have included Chinese Kungfu, Taiwanese traditional dance, a Japanese tea ceremony, and student rock bands.
-According to many LLM and JD students, Global Village is one of the most memorable experiences during the time at Northwestern Law.
+According to many LLM and JD students, Global Village is one of the most memorable experiences during their time at Northwestern Law.